 Knowing what are the cheapest days to fly is unfortunately not an exact science.
 For years, you’ve probably heard that flying on Tuesdays and Sundays is the best way to book cheap airline flights.
 Well, it seems as though times have changed, and it is no longer that easy to foresee differences in prices following the day on which you choose to leave.
 And it shows if you’re familiar with price comparison websites such as Momondo.

 According to Skyscanner, flying out on a Friday instead of Sunday can make you save up to 21% on the price of your plane ticket.
-Their observation is based on a 3-year long observation of airplanes fares, so you might want to reconsider your options.
+Their analysis is based on a 3-year long observation of airplanes fares, so you might want to reconsider your options.
 The truth is, there’s no magic day to fly out, so keeping your eyes open remains the best technique.
 That’s when our next advice comes in handy.

 #5 Set price alerts

 We’ve got two words for you: price alerts.
 As opposed to what many people think, price alerts are not just emails meant to uselessly fill up your mailbox.
 They’re very useful and allow you to keep an eye on flight prices and be quickly aware of good deals.
 Simple and quite easy to use, this feature is present on most price comparing websites.
 Some apps such as Hopper even specialize in telling you when to book your plane tickets.
 Setting several price alerts is also a great way to compare prices depending on the airports you fly from and to.
 Which brings us to our next tip!

 Though flying in and out of major airports might appear as the most convenient choice, it’s worth comparing options.
 For instance, if you’re flying to New York, chances are that you’ll arrive at JFK.
 But choosing La Guardia airport might help you save some serious money.
 Depending on where you’re staying and how much it costs to get there, you might be on to something by choosing less busy airports.